fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 - Select the previously downloaded **ubuntu-cloud-init-data.iso** and press **yes**
 - Click on **ubuntu-20.04-server...** under **Ubuntu Cloud Guest version 20.04 (LTS)** voice
 - Click on import (bottom left corner)
-- Select the previously downloaded ubuntu 20.04 image and press yes
+- Select the previously downloaded Ubuntu 20.04 image and press yes
 - Click (again) on ubuntu-20.04-server... under Ubuntu Cloud Guest version 20.04 (LTS) voice and press next
 - Well Done!

-After that the import is complete, drag and drop 3 times the image into your GNS3 project
+The import is complete, drag and drop 2 times the image into your GNS3 project

 ### Raspberry Pi OS Desktop
-A Raspberry Pi image will be used as attacker inside our laboratory sessions
+A Raspberry Pi image will be used as an attacker inside our laboratory sessions

 #### Import the image
 - Install VirtualBox
 - Windows users can download the installer [here](https://download.virtualbox.org/virtualbox/6.1.26/VirtualBox-6.1.26-145957-Win.exe)
-- LINUX users you can installing using this [guide](https://www.virtualbox.org/wiki/Linux_Downloads).
-On Ubuntu 22.04 LTS, you can just execute the following command: `sudo apt install virtualbox`
+- LINUX users you can install using this [guide](https://www.virtualbox.org/wiki/Linux_Downloads).
+On Ubuntu 22.04 LTS, you can execute the following command: `sudo apt install virtualbox`

 #### Create a new Virtual Machine
 - Start VirtualBox
 - Click on NEW
-- Name: Raspbian
+- `Name:` Raspbian
-- Type: Linux
+- `Type:` Linux
-- Version: Debian (32-bit)
+- `Version:` Debian (32-bit)
 - Press on create
-- File size: 25 GB
+- `File size:` 25 GB
-- Right click on the new Raspbian machine-
+- Right-click on the new Raspbian machine-
-- Go to settings -> storage
+- Go to `Settings -> Storage`
 - Click on Add optical drive
 - Select the previously downloaded image (**2021-01-11-raspios... .iso**)
-- Go to network
+- Go to `network`
-  - Attached to: Not Attached
+  - `Attached to:` Not Attached
   - Press OK
-- Double click on the machine to run
+- Double-click on the machine to run
   - If a popup appears (select startup disk...), press Run
-- Follow the instruction!
+- Follow the instructions!

 ### Import the new Raspbian host in GNS3
 - Start GNS3
-- Go to Edit -> Preference (or use keyboard shortcut CTRL + SHIFT + P)
+- Go to **Edit -> Preference** (or use keyboard shortcut CTRL + SHIFT + P)
 - Go to VirtualBox VMs and click on New
 - Chose the Raspbian VM and check use as a linked base VM (experimental)
 - Press Finish